learn-co-curriculum/phase-1-how-the-web-works/README.md

 Berners-Lee][sir tim]: **Hyper Text Transfer Protocol**, or **HTTP**.

-All browsers and all servers are set up to use HTTP - it's one of the common protocols of the web that allows clients and servers of all types to communicate with each other.
+All browsers and all servers are set up to use HTTP - it's what protocols of the web that allows clients and servers of all types to communicate with each other.